 There are many health disorders associated with poor sleep, such as heart disease, type II diabetes, stroke and arthritis.
 Since honey is proven to aid in quality sleep, it could potentially help reduce the risk of these and many other heath problems.

 11. May Reduce Symptoms of Cystic Fibrosis

-This medicinal trilogy helps make up what is referred to as the Unique Manuka Factor (UMF), a global standard in identifying and measuring the antibacterial strength of Manuka.
-Essentially, the UMF is a guarantee that the honey being sold is of a medicinal quality.
+The Unique Manuka Factor (UMF) is a global standard used to identify and measure the antibacterial strength of Manuka.
+Essentially, the UMF is a guarantee that the honey being sold is from New Zealand, of medicinal quality, and pure.